sladericewatkins/onecms7/src/faq/index.md

 title: FAQ
 ---

+## What are your "break" dates for December 2022-January 2023?
+Each year around the holidays, I take a break from answering emails or working on projects.
+This year is no different.
+I'll be off from December 21, 2022 through January 2nd, 2023.
+"Business as usual" will resume January 3rd, 2023. **I wish you a very Happy Holidays and Happy New Year!** ❤️

 ## What text editor do you prefer most?
 [TextMate](https://macromates.com/) on Mac, [VSCodium](https://vscodium.com/) on everything else.
 Both are open source!